panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 ### 2.2 Be aware of param destructuring

-The same applies to destructuring a parameter: keep the parameters parentheses.
+You must also keep the parentheses around a destructured parameter:

 ```javascript
 const greetDestruct = ({ who }) => {